about the process

 about the team

-THE DAILY MOBSTER is a TRUE INDIE web comic and graphic novel project brought to you by industry studio-veterans with a vision and a story to tell.
+THE DAILY MOBSTER team is a small team of super talented individuals with a vision and years upon years of industry experience.
 They bring you their best work yet, without big studio funding or story manipulation.
 While it is indie, it still has an amazing team behind it and it wouldn't be what it is without the talent behind it.

 roberto esquivel